grcimpen/Tubes_Portfolio3DWebsite/README.txt

 1. Exelonia Maretta
 2. Mawar Gracia R

-Every external assets such as textures and 3D models resources are written in the js file
+Every external assets such as textures and 3D models sources are written in the js file